A Glug of Oil

 Once the onions, chilli, garlic and spices have cooked nicely, add the tomato puree and cook for a minute more.

 Now add the tinned tomatoes and coconut milk.
-Cook to reduce a little before adding the cooked turkey.
+Simmer to reduce slightly before stirring in the cooked turkey.

 Turkey curry cooking in a pan.